 Senior dogs with arthritis often have a difficult time walking on hardwood or tile floors.
 The tiniest bit of foot slippage can cause them immense pain, so socks with rubber bottoms can help give these dogs more confidence to walk around the home without slipping or risking more pain.
 These are a good example of dog socks to help prevent sliding.

 If you’re very active with your dog and like to go out regardless of the weather or frequently go for hikes “off the beaten path,” the best way to protect your dog’s feet is with a sturdy pair of rubber-soled dog booties like these.
-You wouldn’t go hiking or running on hot asphalt in bare feet, so you should consider not forcing your dog to do so either.
+You wouldn’t go hiking or run on hot asphalt in bare feet, so you should consider not forcing your dog to do so either.

 Don’t want to spend a fortune on dog booties, but you want to have something on hand for occasional paw protection use?
 Disposable booties like these are cheap and easy to use in a pinch if your area has a random cold snap or your dog needs to have a foot bandaged and kept clean.

 Think about all the nasty stuff you likely step in every day.
 Not only is your dog stepping in that same nasty stuff, but they are licking their feet afterward and potentially ingesting any number of toxins or hazards.

 Sidewalk salt can be especially hazardous to your dog’s paws, so it’s a good idea to keep a wet rag by the door to wipe your dog’s feet with when you come back from a walk on an icy day.

 It’s also important to look at your dog’s feet often to get a sense of their condition.
 Are there any thorns in the pads?
 Do you see any cuts, scrapes, or blisters?
 Is the hair forming uncomfortable mats between the pads?
 The sooner you notice problems with your dog’s feet, the better you can protect your dog’s paws from harm.